 - Try to log in with a different device on mobile data.
 Similar to the previous point, Instagram may have blocked your device and you can still use your account on a different device.

-How To Fix Severe Instagram Blocks
+How To Fix Severe Instagram Blocks and Get Unblocked

 I decided to reach out to Facebook support (Facebook owns Instagram) to see if they can fix my problem.
 Facebook Support offered to give me a call and talk to me about how my block came about and how I can fix it.